PressClub United Kingdom · Article.

 Besides the fuel-efficient power units, various other efficiency-enhancing details have been included.
 For example, there’s the ECO Pro mode with Proactive Driving Assistant, which can be activated with the Drive Performance Control switch.
 It is interlinked with the Professional Navigation system, enabling it to detect braking situations in advance – such as when entering built-up areas, speed limit zones, corners and filter lanes – and prepare the drive system accordingly.
 Intelligently controlled energy and climate management accompany these measures, with the Active Air Stream Kidney Grille system in the new BMW 5 Series Saloon allowing even more variable control of the cooling air for the engine, brakes and air conditioning to suit the situation.
 Aside from its aerodynamic benefits, the system also shortens the engine’s warm-up phase and makes sure that heat is retained for longer after the engine has been switched off.
 The Auto Start-Stop function is also linked to the navigation system, stereo camera and radar to prevent the engine from being switched off in situations where that would be inefficient or unwarranted.

-* Fuel consumption figures based on the EU test cycle, may vary depending on the tyre format specified.
+* Fuel consumption and range figures are provisional and based on the EU test cycle, may vary depending on the tyre format specified.

 Chassis and Dynamics